Goldman Sachs profit jumps on record global dealmaking

-April 14 (Reuters) - Goldman Sachs Group Inc reported a massive jump in first-quarter profit on Wednesday, as Wall Street’s biggest investment bank capitalized on record levels of global dealmaking activity.
+Goldman Sachs Group Inc (GS.N) reported a massive jump in first-quarter profit on Wednesday, as Wall Street's biggest investment bank capitalized on record levels of global dealmaking activity.

 It also benefited from a favorable comparison to a year earlier when it set aside more funds to cover potential corporate loan losses due to the coronavirus pandemic and marked down the value of some assets.